 Fuzzy Bunny Tutorial

-I hope you enjoy this tutorial as much as I have creating This Fuzzy Bunny!
-This was written for PSP 7 but can be modified for PSP 6;))
+as much as I have creating This Fuzzy Bunny!
+This was written for PSP 7 but can

 Browse till you find your teardrop shape.